sureshritika/RestClientTemplateKotlin/README.md

 # Project 2 - *Simple Tweet*
-Android App using Kotlin

 ## Part 2

-**Simple Tweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Simple Tweet** is an android app using Kotlin that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **12** hours spent in total